-To help, we’ve put together a high-level overview of the various career paths that exist within the field of strategic sourcing and procurement to help you understand what to consider when evaluating and selecting the right career path for you.
+We’ve put together a high-level overview of the various career paths that exist within the field of strategic sourcing and procurement.
+This should help you better understand what to consider when evaluating and selecting the best career path for you.

 What is Strategic Sourcing & Procurement?